hwbit/camera-stream/README.md

 # Camera-Stream
 This project is for COMP 4300 (Winter 2024).

 It is built upon Caroline Dunn's facial recognition software.
+Instead of doing the processing locally, we will have a server stream a video for a client to connect to.
 The main intentions of this project is to record and compare networking metrics on different video streaming methods.
 It also looks at how the different streaming methods can affect local processing.

 # How it works